m-manish03/Sorting-Algorithms-Visualizer/README.md

 1. **Input Array**: Enter numbers manually or click "Generate Random Array"
 2. **Select Algorithm**: Choose from the tabs (Bubble, Selection, Insertion, etc.) or select "All" for comparison
-3. **Adjust Speed**: Use the speed slider to control animation pace
+3. **Adjust Speed**: Use the speed slider to control the animation pace
 4. **Control Playback**:
    - Click play/pause buttons
    - Use spacebar for quick start/stop